oneapi-src/oneTBB/doc/main/tbb_userguide/Task_Scheduler_Bypass.rst

 Scheduler bypass is an optimization where you directly specify the next task to run.
-According to the rules of execution described in :doc:`How Task Scheduling Works <How_Does_Task_Scheduler_Works>`, spawning of the new task to be executed by the current thread, involves these steps:
+According to the rules of execution described in :doc:`How Task Scheduling Works <How_Does_Task_Scheduler_Works>`, the spawning of the new task to be executed by the current thread involves the next steps:

  -  Push a new task onto the thread's deque.
  -  Continue to execute the current task until it is completed.